WebFiori/framework/README.md

 * Basic support for MySQL schema and query building.
 * Lightweight.
 The total size of framework core files is less than 3 megabytes.
 * Access management by assigning system user a set of privileges.
-* Simple sesstions manager.
+* Simple sessions manager.
-* Support for creating and sending nice-looking HTML emails in a simple way by using SMTP protocol.
+* Support for creating and sending nice-looking HTML emails in a simple way using SMTP protocol.
 * Autoloading of user defined classes (loading composer packages also supported).
 * The ability to create background tasks and let them run in specific time using CRON.
 * Well-defined file upload and file handling sub-system.